Crypto Island

 Contents

-Disclaimer: nothing on this blog is advice about the substance of your taxes!
-I have no background in accounting and no idea whether this code will produce valid results.
-You need to verify everything yourself and then own your own mistakes or hire a tech-savvy CPA (or equivalent in your country) to go over it and fix any problems.
+Disclaimer: nothing on this blog is advice about the substance of your taxes.
+I have no background in accounting and no idea whether this code will produce valid results in your (or any!) tax situation.

 Today we’ll be adding historical crypto price data to hledger and using it to track portfolio value.
 It’s also important for calculating taxes on staking income.
 I’ll do a separate post on that.